hschickdevs/Telegram-Crypto-Alerts/README.md

    - -> @yourbot
    - -> Edit Bot
    - -> Edit Commands
-   - Paste and send the contents of [`bot_commands.txt`](https://github.com/hschickdevs/telegram-crypto-alerts/blob/main/bot_commands.txt) into the chat
+   - Paste and send the contents of [`commands.txt`](./commands.txt) into the chat

+3. Ensure that you are in the repository _root_ directory

-3. Set your environment variables or create a `.env` file in the root directory with the following:
+4. Set your environment variables or create a `.env` file in the _root_ directory with the following:
     ```bash
      TELEGRAM_BOT_TOKEN=123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZ  # Your telegram bot token
      TAAPIIO_APIKEY=123456789.ABCDEFGHIJKLMNOPQRSTUVWXYZ  # Your TAAPI.IO API key